 The key to making this vegan pizza dough at home is to let it rise covered in the fridge for 24-48 hours.
 This allows the yeast to slowly ferment and brings out the best flavor in the dough.
 If you don't have time for that, letting the dough rise until doubled at room temperature still works (and it takes about 2 hours), but the flavor of the dough won't be quite as good.

 If making homemade pizza dough a day or two ahead of time sounds like too much work, that's okay!

 A store-bought pizza dough works just as well and is a great replacement for these dairy-free pizza rolls.
 Also, store-bought or homemade gluten-free pizza dough will work in this recipe to make it entirely gluten-free.

 Steps 1 & 2

 Now assemble your pizza roll ingredients!
-This includes your Muir Glen tomato sauce, caramelized onions & spinach, nutritional yeast, and fresh basil.
+This includes your tomato sauce, caramelized onions & spinach, nutritional yeast, and fresh basil.
 Next, roll out your dough.

 Steps 3 & 4

-Spread the tomato sauce and make sure to leave a 2-inch border around the dough.
+Spread the tomato sauce onto the vegan pizza roll dough and make sure to leave a 2-inch border around the dough.
 Then, scoop on the caramelized onion and spinach mixture.

 Steps 5 & 6

 For extra tasty vegan pizza rolls, sprinkle on fresh basil!
-After all the toppings are on, roll the dough into a log.
+After all the toppings are on, roll the pizza bun dough into a log.
 Pinch the edges of the dough together to seal.

 Steps 7 & 8

 Bake the pizza rolls at 375F for 34-38 minutes until the outside is browned and crisp and the inside of the buns are tender and cooked through.

 Okay, I lied, now it's truly time for the best step.